 - not hold producers of CBS liable for “intentional or negligent infliction of emotional distress, defamation,” or other things, and understand that their own “actions and the actions of others … may expose me to public ridicule, humiliation or condemnation,” and producers can broadcast that.

-- the game may contain twists that cause “anxiety, discomfort, embarrassment, anger and/or shock.”
+- understand the game may contain twists that cause “anxiety, discomfort, embarrassment, anger and/or shock.”

 - not engage in physical violence, “nonconsensual sexual contact,” and “intimidation by threats of physical violence.”
 You may recall that there have been threats of violence before; one of the show’s winners even threatened another houseguest by saying he looked forward to “the bones in your throat crushing between my fingers”.
 That was allowed because producers get to decide what constitutes those things; the contract explicitly says that “Producer needs to balance and preserve fairness in the competition while ensuring the ultimate safety of participants.”